icann/rdap-conformance-tool/docs/std_95/common_structures.md

 }
 ```
 2. For every object of the JSON array, verify that the structure complies with:
-    1. The name of every name/value pair shall be title, type, description or links.
+    1. Test case [-10701](#id-testCase-10701){ #id-testCase-10701 }: The name of every name/value pair shall be title, type, description or links.
 ``` json
 {
   "code": -10701,